Design for Change: Creating Lasting Impact in Your Organization

 When working toward change, it’s natural to have challenges along the way.
 This is where you’ll apply design thinking—you can use this iterative model and prototyping mindset to show people this change might be possible.
 You'll need the design thinking resources and tools of building empathy, generating insights, and prototyping to experiment with the types of change you want to see.
 Remember if you’re trying to drive change, you have to be in service of others.
 It’s easy for your own beliefs and agenda to get mixed in.
 People support what they create.
 You want to bring people into the process of creation so that you’re not trying to sell someone on your idea, but working together on “our” idea.
 There's art and science to co-creation.
 In the end, you're trying to build a movement, not a mandate, for change in your organization.

-Like this post?
-Dive in deeper and learn more from instructor Brian Walker in the Designing for Change course.
+Enjoyed this post?
+Discover more insights with instructor Brian Walker in the Designing for Change course—start learning today!